11 Best Places in Florida to Visit – A Resident’s List

 Everglades City – a glimpse into the past.

-From, either Marco Island or Naples take a day trip along Rt.
+From either Marco Island or Naples, take a day trip along Route.
 41. You will find numerous airboat tours offered.
 These tours are great fun for the entire family and you get an education about the Everglades and the creatures that live there.

 This historic little store was a trading point for Indians, swamp people and residents.
 Owned by Ted Smallwood a century ago.